AdobeDocs/commerce-operations.en/help/installation/sample-data/git-repositories.md

 To clone the sample data GitHub repository using the HTTPS protocol:

-1. In a web browser, go to [the Magento sample data repository](https://github.com/magento/magento2-sample-data).
+1. In a web browser, go to the [sample data repository](https://github.com/magento/magento2-sample-data).
 1. On the right side of the page, under the **clone URL** field, click **HTTPS**.
 1. Click **Copy to clipboard**.